 REDFORD TAKES FLIGHT WITH DUNAWAY

-(NOTE: I expanded this review with some additional opinion, more trivia and the updating of links on April 29, 2017.)
+(NOTE: I expanded this review with some additional opinion, more trivia and the updating of links on April 29, 2017.
+I further expanded the review on Jan.
+28, 2018.)

-Robert Redford was truly outstanding in 2001’s “Spy Game” with Brad Pitt, as he was in another espionage thriller from 1992 called “Sneakers” (click here for my review).
-However, he was simply sensational in “Three Days of the Condor” as he tried to keep away from a coldly efficient killer while trying to solve a spy mystery.
+Robert Redford was truly outstanding in 2001’s “Spy Game” with Brad Pitt, just as he was in another espionage thriller from 1992 called “Sneakers” (click here for my review).
+However, you have to go back two generations to find his best spy effort: The truly sensational in “Three Days of the Condor” in which he tried to keep one step ahead of a coldly efficient killer all the while trying to solve a spy mystery.

 “Condor” was adapted from James Grady’s 1974 thriller “Six Days of the Condor” (I guess filmmakers only needed only half the canvas Grady required) and is under the direction of the superb Sydney Pollack, who also directed Redford in “The Electric Horseman” (click here for my review).
 The film is an excellent adaptation of an excellent novel, one of the few such parallels I could ever make of a film